fabrician/simple-docker-enabler/README.md

     * Configure Docker dameon selinux-enabled appropriately.
 During the development and testing of this Enabler, `--selinux-enabled=false` options was used.
     * See [Docker and SELinux] for additional information

 After you have completed the steps noted above, restart Silver Fabric Engine Daemon so that it will register the host with Silver Fabric Broker as `Docker Enabled`.
-It is recommneded that you setup and enable systemd services for Silver Fabric Engine Daemon and Docker Daemon so both these servcies automatially startup when the host operating system is booted up.
+It is recommended that you setup and enable `systemd` services for Silver Fabric Engine Daemon and Docker Daemon so both these services automatically startup when the host operating system is booted up.

 ### Docker Container Feature Support
 ---------------------------------------------------